Amiens Street: History

 It is one of the most frequented streets by railway passengers using Dublin Connolly station, formerly Amiens Street station, which opened in 1844.
 The Italianate architecture of the Dublin and Drogheda Railway station buildings are the focal point.
 In 1966, the station was renamed after the General Post Office Commandant James Connolly who was executed for his role in the Easter Rising.

+The Loopline Bridge crosses over Amiens Street towards Connolly Station, between the junctions with Talbot Street and Buckingham Street.
+It was constructed between 1889 and 1891, and was designed by J. Chalconer Smith.

+At the junction with North Strand Road, Portland Row and Seville Row, sits the Five Lamps memorial to General Henry Hall erected circa 1880.
+Built as a public fountain, the lamp motif evokes the area as previously a gateway to the city of Dublin.

 The street was one of the boundaries of Dublin's red-light district, Monto, that existed between the 1860s and 1920s.